i05nagai/memorandum/language/english_speaking.md

     * a rabid dog would be feasting on your danglers
 * dangler
     * tisticle
-* vito
+* veto
     * The president has the power of veto over any bill that comes across his desk
     * in theory British government could use its veto to block this proposal
-    * In 1961, President de gaulle voted Britain's entry into the Common Market
+    * In 1961, President de gaulle vetoed Britain's entry into the Common Market
-    * My boss voted my taking any more time off this year
+    * My boss vetoed my taking any more time off this year
 * incurable
     * Parkinson's disease is a debilitating and incurable disease of the nervous system
     * an incurable romantic/opitimist/pessimist